ChanTingHui/wssqrctf/crypto/Anshel Goldfield's Theory/README.md

 - [cipher.txt](https://github.com/ChanTingHui/wssqrctf/blob/main/crypto/Emperor's%20Cipher/cipher.txt)

 ```
 Miss Ashley and Mr Gordon were trying to exchange some asymmetric keys to get a shared key.
 They aren't very good at math, so they decided to use a Rubik's Cube instead to do the crypto.
-This is not the best way to secure it, but I feel its a high chance of getting thier shared key.
+This is not the best way to secure it, but I think we can get their private key.

 Mr. A public key: [B' U', F B F, R' D, B D'] Mr. G public key: [R D L', D U' B, U F', L' F]